furensic/url-shortener/README.md

 ## whats next?

 i need to check if a user with username already exists.
 Otherwise the DB returns an error `ERROR: duplicate key value violates unique constraint "users_username_key" (SQLSTATE 23505)` but the index (id) increases anyways.
-I suppose i could check if the username exists inside 'service/user.go'?
+I suppose i could check if the username exists inside 'service/user.go'? done

+i need to create a login endpoint that is able to check user data and then maybe use a middleware or something to inject a token, cookie or something?